GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
+> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
 >
-> ~ *Dennis Ritchie*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts